 - Avoid secondary amendments.
 While an amendment to a main motion may be amended once, the procedures for this are complex.
 You can circumvent the need for this by asking other board members to defeat a proposed amendment if you agree to submit a different amendment.

-- Use the “Settled Rule” to prevent anyone from submitting amendments like any that were previously defeated.
+- Use the “Settled Rule” to prevent anyone from submitting amendments that were previously defeated.

 Why These Rules Matter